tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Transfer Procedures ({{upload-transfer}}) is in progress.

-If the server considers the upload associated with this token active, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.
+If the server has resources allocated for this token, it MUST send back a `204 (No Content)` response.
+The response MUST include the `Upload-Offset` header set to the current resumption offset for the client.
+The response MUST include the `Upload-Incomplete` header which is set to true if and only if the upload is incomplete.
+An upload is considered complete if and only if the server completely and succesfully received a corresponding Upload Transfer Procedure  ({{upload-transfer}}) request with a falsy `Upload-Incomplete` header.

 The offset MUST be accepted by a subsequent Upload Transfer Procedure ({{upload-transfer}}).
 Due to network delay and reordering, the server might still be receiving data from an ongoing transfer for the same token, which in the client perspective has failed.
 The server MAY terminate any transfers for the same token before sending the response by abruptly terminating the HTTP connection or stream.
 Alternatively, the server MAY keep the ongoing transfer alive but ignore further bytes received past the offset.